The Bankrate promise

 Lump-sum investing vs. dollar-cost averaging

-Whether in a retirement plan or otherwise, dollar-cost averaging is a good way to avoid timing the market.
+Whether in a retirement plan or otherwise, dollar-cost averaging is a good way to avoid timing the market, that is, trying to buy when the price looks especially attractive.
 Dollar-cost averaging is the practice of putting a fixed amount of money into an investment on a regular basis, typically monthly or even bi-weekly.

-One of the things in favor of a lump-sum investment is that keeping some cash off to the side in a money market or savings account will deliver a minimal return.
-Current interest rates on low-risk cash accounts are close to zero in most cases.
-This is a drag on the overall return for an amount that you could otherwise invest as a lump sum.
+One of the things possibly in favor of a lump-sum investment is that keeping some cash off to the side in a money market or high-yield savings account may deliver a minimal return.
+If current interest rates on low-risk cash accounts are close to zero, then your opportunity cost is low.
+If rates are higher, however, then investing a lump sum may be less attractive since you could otherwise earn cash on your uninvested balance.

 A lump-sum investment in one or more securities doesn’t mean that you have to leave that money invested in the same way forever.
+You may need to rebalance your investments over time to keep them in line with your target allocations.
 Rebalancing is a solid investing principle and the money invested as a lump sum should be part of this rebalancing process.
-Stocks, mutual funds or ETFs purchased as part of a lump sum can and should be traded for other securities if warranted over time.
+Stocks, mutual funds or ETFs purchased as part of a lump sum can and should be traded for other securities, if warranted, over time.

 Lump-sum investing and dollar-cost averaging are not mutually exclusive

-It’s common for an investor to have the opportunity to invest both via dollar-cost averaging and via a lump sum over their lifetime.
+It’s common for an investor to have the opportunity to invest via dollar-cost averaging and a lump sum over their lifetime.
 Different situations arise at different times.

 For example, you might be diligently contributing to your company’s 401(k) plan on a regular basis.
 But then you receive a lump sum and decide to invest that money as a lump sum.
 This is a good opportunity to rebalance your overall portfolio, if needed.
-You can direct new money from the lump sum to asset classes that might be underweight.
+You can direct new money from the lump sum to asset classes that might be underweight, without having to sell a large position and potentially realizing a capital gain.

-If you have a concentrated position in a stock, perhaps due to receiving stock-based compensation from your employer, the lump sum money can be used to invest in other types of investment holding to offset the impact of the concentrated position.
+If you have a concentrated position in a stock, perhaps due to receiving stock-based compensation from your employer, the lump sum can be used to invest in other types of investments to offset the impact of the concentrated position.

-It’s easy to get caught up in an issue like whether investing in a lump sum or gradually using dollar-cost averaging is better.
+It’s easy to get caught up in an issue such as whether investing in a lump sum or gradually using dollar-cost averaging is better.
 In some cases, the option(s) available to you may be dictated by your financial situation and cash flow.

 Whether you invest a lump sum, dollar-cost average, or a combination of both, it’s important to invest in line with your financial plan and your risk tolerance.